 What to Use for Water

-I prefer plastic water tubs or kiddie swimming pools more than a fixed stock tub.
-A duck's water source needs cleaned daily to keep out the muck, debris and bacteria; tubs and pools dump and wash easier.
+I prefer plastic water tubs or kiddie swimming pools more than a fixed-stock tub.
+A duck's water source needs cleaning daily to keep out the muck, debris, and bacteria; tubs and pools dump and wash easier.
 Ducks like to splash, dunk their heads and get in and out of the water a lot; moving the pools around will help control the mess and won't kill the grass as quickly.

-After many trials, messes and mud, we discovered the pea gravel and pool method works best for us.
+After many trials, messes, and mud, we discovered the pea gravel and pool method works best for us.
 We screwed four 2x4's (each piece cut 5 feet long) and made a square to lay on the ground.
 Next up, we filled the square with pea gravel and placed the tub or pool on top.
 Now it's ready to fill with water!
-All of the water drains down threw the rock and the ducks can splash, play and preen themselves without the mud and litter mess.
+The water drains down through the rock, and the ducks can splash, play and preen themselves without the mud and litter mess.

 Another quick tip: Have a hose near your duck pen for easier and faster clean-up.